syncfusion-content/ej2-charts-docs/ej2-javascript/chart/synchronized-chart.md

 ## Zooming synchronization

-Zoom synchronization ensures coherence across multiple charts by maintaining consistent zoom levels.
-It delivers a unified perspective of  data, facilitating comprehensive analysis at various levels of granularity.
+You can maintain consistent zoom levels across multiple charts using the [`zoomComplete`](../api/chart/iZoomCompleteEventArgs/) event.
+In the zoomComplete event, obtain the [`zoomFactor`](../api/chart/iZoomCompleteEventArgs/#currentzoomfactor) and [`zoomPosition`](../api/chart/iZoomCompleteEventArgs/#currentzoomposition) values of the particular chart and then apply the same values to the rest of the charts.

 {% if page.publishingplatform == "typescript" %}